Helen Leach - BACP Accredited Counsellor for Adults, Teenagers & Children

 I have experience of supporting individuals with Type I Diabetes and Chronic Fatigue Syndrome.

-I have experience counselling 'looked after children' in foster care or living with guardians.
+I have experience counselling children and young people in care or living with special guardians.

 Fees per session:

-- £40 - Initial Consultation - I allow up to 1.5 hours for our first meeting
+- £40 - Initial assessment - I allow up to 1.5 hours for our first meeting

 - £30 - Counselling Students - where therapy is a course requirement